 BA, Asian Studies and History

-Deborah E. Southern is a doctoral student in the Urban Education Policy program at the University of Southern California’s Rossier School of Education.
-Her research interests include whiteness in institutional practices and programs, racial inequity in higher education, and white privilege on campus.
+Deborah E. Southern is a doctoral candidate in the Urban Education Policy program at University of Southern California’s Rossier School of Education.
+Her research interests include whiteness in organization policy, practices, and routines, and dismantling white supremacy in higher education.
 Originally from Rochester, New York, Deborah earned an MA in Higher Education at the University of Michigan and a BA in Asian studies and History at Occidental College.

 Research assistant, NSF ASPIRE project with Dr. Julie Posselt, University of Southern California | 2018-Present